nmargaret384-creator/DATA-TOOLS-FINAL-PROJECT/README.md

 This is a an Event Ticketing and Performance System is designed to handle the core operations of an event management platform.It includes modules for event creation,performer assignment, and ticket sales tracking.Developed using Supabase (PostgreSQL), the project highlights the fundamentals of database schema design, foreign key relationships, and data querying.

 ## 🛠 Built With <a name="built-with"></a>

+### 🧰 Tech StackT for Event Ticketing and Performance System
 | Component | Description |
 |------------|-------------|
 | **Database** | PostgreSQL (via Supabase) |